 The emails trickle into my inbox.
 “I want to quit my job to stay home with my kids,” one reads.
 “I want to be a stay-at-home mom so badly,” another begins.
 Each email tells a unique story, and while the details are different, the resulting question is almost always the same.
 Should I become a stay-at-home mom or stay at my job?

 I’m not an expert on the stay-at-home mom versus working mom decision.
 I’m just a mom who shared my personal decision on the internet.
 Yet, ever since I wrote about my choice to become a stay-at-home parent, readers have emailed me for advice.

 Yesterday, I received an email brimming with thoughts, worries, and excitement.
 It started like so many others I’ve read.
 “I have a good job, but I don’t enjoy the work.
 I want to become a stay-at-home mom.”
 Three thousand words later, the email ended with one simple question: Do you think I should quit?

 Deciding to Become a Stay At Home Mom

-Deciding to become a stay at home mom isn’t easy.
-Brilliant, talented, successful men and women stumble across my blog while searching for guidance.
-Most of them reach out after reading one of these posts:
+Deciding whether to stay at home or continue working is complicated.
+I struggled with this decision, as do many other talented and successful men and women who stumble across my blog.
+Most of them turn to the internet in search of guidance.
+They reach out after reading one of these posts: